Acumen International stands with Ukraine and the country's people. Join us

 How Does a Global Employer of Record Work?

-If you’re looking to do business in a foreign country, it’s essential to make sure you’re compliant with local payroll laws.
+If you’re looking to do business in a foreign country, it’s essential to ensure you comply with local payroll laws.
 This is where an Employer of Record (EOR) can help.
 An Employer of Record (EOR) can act on your behalf to manage local employee-related matters such as payroll, tax deductions, and onboarding of new hires.

 An EOR can provide a registered entity for running a local, compliant payroll, managing payroll taxes, benefits, compensations, deductions, social insurance, and employee information.
 An Employer of Record can guide you on the host country’s required notice periods, termination rules, and severance pays, saving thousands of dollars in lawsuits while freeing up HR from repetitive tasks.